 I think I could really enjoy pumpkin all year long.
 Although maybe I enjoy it so much because it is only around for a few months.
 Nevertheless, it is time to fully embrace pumpkin season and make as many pumpkin apple muffins as possible.

-These muffins are made with pumpkin puree, shredded apples, and warm spices including cinnamon, ginger and nutmeg.
+These muffins are made with pumpkin puree, shredded apples, and warm spices including cinnamon, ginger, and nutmeg.
 To make these muffins even more delicious, they are topped with a streusel topping with even more cinnamon.

 What type of apple can I use?

 Almost any type of fresh apple works well in these muffins.
-You could use a granny smith, fuji, braeburn, or your favorite apple.
+You could use a granny smith, fuji, Braeburn, or your favorite apple.
 Just peel and grate the apple and you're good to go!

-How to make it
+How to make pumpkin apple muffins

 In this section, I share step-by-step photos, cooking methods, techniques, and a general overview.
 For detailed instructions, temperatures, and timing, check the printable recipe card below.